openbmc/phosphor-logging/extensions/openpower-pels/README.md

 This is used to pass in an I2C bus and address to create callouts from.
 See [here for details](#passing-callouts-in-with-the-additionaldata-property)

+#### PEL_SUBSYSTEM
+This keyword is used to pass in the subsystem that should be associated with this event log.
+The syntax is:
+PEL_SUBSYSTEM=<subsystem value in hex>
+e.g.
+PEL_SUBSYSTEM=0x20

 ### FFDC Intended For UserData PEL sections

 When one needs to add FFDC into the PEL UserData sections, the